Ruggell: History

-The name is said to be from the Latin for "clearing the land" (roncale - ad roncalem).
-Most known for conservation areas and the historic St. Fridolin's Parish Church.
+Ruggell has an ancient history, with evidence of human activity preceding the Bronze Age.
+Recorded history begins with ties related to the Abbey of Saint Gall in Switzerland.
+The name comes from Old Romansh runcaglia, meaning "clearing".
+It is most known for conservation areas and the historic St. Fridolin's Parish Church.

+Ruggell had 397 inhabitants in 1784.
+A bridge across the Rhine (to Salez in Sennwald, Switzerland) was built in 1929.

+Administration

+Ruggell is administered by the mayor and a 8-person municipal council, elected every four years since 1975.
+The incumbent mayor is Christian Öhri, since 2023.

+List of mayors (1864–present)

 Geography

 While Liechtenstein is known as a largely mountainous country, Ruggell is largely flat and is situated along the Rhine River, where the international borders with Switzerland and Austria meet.

 On 13 August 2003, Ruggell had a temperature of 37.4 C, which is the highest temperature recorded in Liechtenstein.